HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 {{ figure_markup(
   image="resource-weights-images.png",
   caption="Top 5 CMSs median image weight.",
   description="Column chart showing the median weight of image resources downloaded in each of the top 5 most adopted CMSs, for each device.
-The median WordPress site downloads a total image weight of ~1.1MB on mobile and desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=1403287616&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
+The median WordPress site downloads a total image weight of ~1.1 MB on mobile and desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=1403287616&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
 ) }}

-Wix delivers substantially fewer image bytes, with only 357KB delivered on the median of mobile views, suggesting good use of image compression and lazy image loading.
-All of the other top 5 platforms deliver over 1MB of images, with Squarespace delivering the largest ~1.7MB.
+Wix delivers substantially fewer image bytes, with only 357 KB delivered on the median of mobile views, suggesting good use of image compression and lazy image loading.
+All of the other top 5 platforms deliver over 1 MB of images, with Squarespace delivering the largest ~1.7 MB.

 Advanced image formats provide a considerable improvement in compression, enabling resource savings and faster site loading.
-WebP is commonly supported in all major browsers today, with over [95% support](https://caniuse.com/webp).
-In addition, there are several newer image formats gaining popularity and adoption, namely [AVIF](https://caniuse.com/avif), and [JPEG-XL](https://jpegxl.info/) which is still not complete but has outstanding potential.
+WebP is commonly supported in all major browsers today, with over <a hreflang="en" href="https://caniuse.com/webp">95% support</a>.
+In addition, there are several newer image formats gaining popularity and adoption, namely <a hreflang="en" href="https://caniuse.com/avif">AVIF</a>, and <a hreflang="en" href="https://jpegxl.info/">JPEG-XL</a> which is still not complete but has outstanding potential.

 We can examine the usage of the different image formats across the top CMSs: